 Construction Safety Standard

-The University's Construction Safety Standard is applicable to all capital projects performed at the University.
-This proactive standard is designed to provide contractors with a clear understanding of Harvard's expectations for construction safety.
-Previous versions of the Standard are available upon request.
+The Construction Safety Standard applies to all capital projects performed at Harvard.
+This proactive standard provides contractors with a clear understanding of Harvard's expectations for construction safety.

 Did You Know?